Tagore, Einstein and the Nature of Reality

 • Binding: Hardcover

+This volume consists of a selection of scholarly essays from literature, philosophy and history on the conception of reality as understood by Rabindranath Tagore and Albert Einstein.
 The nature of reality has been a long-debated issue among scientists and philosophers.
-In 1930, Rabindranath Tagore and Albert Einstein had a long conversation on the nature of reality.
+Tagore (1861-1941) met Einstein (1879-1955) at the latter's house in Kaputh, Germany on 14 July 1930 and had a long conversation on this issue.
 This conversation has been widely quoted and discussed by scientists, philosophers and scholars from the literary world.
-The important question that Tagore and Einstein discussed was whether the world is a unity dependent on humanity, or the world is a reality independent on the human factor.
-Einstein took the stand adopted by Western philosophers and mathematicians, namely that reality is something independent of the mind and the human factor.
-Tagore, on the other hand, adopted the opposite view.
-Nevertheless, both Einstein and Tagore claimed to be realists despite the fundamental differences between their conceptions of reality.
+The important question that Tagore and Einstein discussed was whether the world is a unity dependent on humanity, or the world is a reality independent of the human factor.
+Einstein believed that reality is independent of the mind and the human factor.
+On the other hand, Tagore adopted the opposite view.
+Nevertheless, both Einstein and Tagore claimed to be realists - their conceptions of reality were obviously fundamentally different.
 Where does the difference lie?
-Can it be harmonized at some deeper level?
-Can Wittgenstein, for example, be a bridge between the two views?
-This collection of essays explores these two fundamentally different conceptions of the nature of reality from the perspectives of theories of space-time, quantum theory, general philosophy of science, cognitive science and mathematics.
+Can it be harmonized at a deeper level?
+This volume brings together for the first time a gamut of views on this subject from eminent scholars.
+It presents some key reflections on reality, language, poetry, truth, science, personality, human sciences, virtue ethics, intelligibility and creativity.
+It will be useful to scholars and researchers of philosophy, literature, history and political studies, as also to those interested in Tagore.

 Read More